Arthur Ruppin: Biography

 Arthur Ruppin was born in Rawicz in the German Empire (today in Poland).
 The family moved to Magdeburg when he was 11, and there followed a period of slow decline in the family's prosperity.
-A fifteen, his family's poverty forced him to leave school, where he was regarded as an extremely gifted pupil, in order to work to support them.
+At fifteen, his family's poverty forced him to leave school, where he was regarded as an extremely gifted pupil, in order to work to support them.
 Though he disliked commerce, he proved to be an extremely able merchant in the grain trade.
 Nonetheless, he was able to complete his studies in law and economics, and came second place in a prize competition established by the Krupp Steelworks concerning the uses of Social Darwinism in industry.
 While at the university, Ruppin accepted the crude racial views of his age, including the idea that Jews were an inferior race, whose liabilities as a group could only be overcome by assimilation, outbreeding with Germans and Slavs.
 By the early 1900s, however, he began to think of himself as a Jew and take a more positive view: Jews could be regenerated not by outbreeding with Slavs and Germans, but rather by reconstituting themselves as a separate nation, as Zionism proposed.
 As he confided to his diary at this time, Zionism or complete assimilation: tertium non datur.